PaluMacil/misc/git-LnL/README.md

     ```
     git filter-branch --index-filter 'git rm -r --cached --ignore-unmatch vendor.go' -f HEAD
     ```
-    - Revert (before push)
+    - Reset (before push) to to set the files back to the state they were in a previous commit (for example, the parent of HEAD).
     ```
     git reset --hard <SOME-COMMIT, e.g. ~HEAD>
     ```
     - Or, if you only want to add changes to previous commit, you could do a `git reset --soft HEAD~` which will undo the previous commit but leave your changes staged.
+In other words, your files won't be touched.

     - If you already pushed, use `git revert HEAD` to create an "undo" commit.
 This will prevent other repos from getting mixed up. **HEAD** is simply the easy (non-SHA) name for your last commit.